ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 quite different from Varnish and Fastly in some aspects.
 If you are going to use Varnish in production, make sure you also test your code with Varnish.
 If you are going to use Fastly in production, testing with Fastly in your developer install is likely not feasible (you're local development environment must then be accessible for Fastly).
-Testing with Varnish instead will in most cases do the job.
-But if you need to change the varnish configuration to make your site work, be aware that Varnish and Fastly uses different dialects, and that .vcl code for Varnish V6.x will likely not work as-is on Fastly.
+Testing with Varnish instead does the job in most cases.
+But if you need to change the varnish configuration to make your site work, be aware that Varnish and Fastly uses different dialects, and that .vcl code for Varnish V6.x is unlikely to work as-is on Fastly.

 This section describes to how to debug problems related to HTTP cache.
 	In order to that, you must be able to look both at